2020 Australian Open: Tournament

 The 2020 Australian Open was the 108th edition of the tournament, held at Melbourne Park in Melbourne, Victoria, Australia.

 The tournament is run by the International Tennis Federation (ITF) and is part of the 2020 ATP Tour and the 2020 WTA Tour calendars under the Grand Slam category.
 The tournament consists of both men's and women's singles and doubles draws as well as the mixed doubles events.
 There are singles and doubles events for both boys and girls (players under 18), which are part of the Grade A category of tournaments.
 There are also singles, doubles and quad events for men's and women's wheelchair tennis players as part of the NEC tour under the Grand Slam category.

 The tournament is played on hard courts and is taking place across a series of 25 courts, the three main show courts Rod Laver Arena, Melbourne Arena and Margaret Court Arena.
 1573 Arena (formerly Show Court Two) was upgraded into a main show court.

 Impact of bushfires

 The bushfires that had burned large portions of Australia for months left a smoke haze over Melbourne on the first day of qualifying.
 That day, the air over Melbourne was rated as the worst in the world.
 In qualifying, play was delayed, some players called for medical timeouts, and Dalila Jakupović was forced to retire, due to a coughing fit brought on by the poor air quality.

-The tournament held a Rally for Relief similar to the one of 2011 before the tournament to raise money to stop the bushfires.
+The tournament held a Rally for Relief similar to the one of 2011 before the tournament to raise money to aid areas devastated by the bushfires.
 Novak Djokovic, Coco Gauff, Petra Kvitová, Rafael Nadal, Naomi Osaka, Dominic Thiem, Stefanos Tsitsipas, and Alexander Zverev all played a doubles format match with Serena Williams and Caroline Wozniacki as team captains.
 Roger Federer and Nick Kyrgios later played a one set singles match where Federer prevailed.